-My plant was young but blooming-size when it arrived in 2012, and is now thigh-high with a dozen flowers—fast-growing for a tree peony.
+My plant was young but blooming-size when it arrived in 2012, was thigh-high by 2015 with a dozen flowers—fast-growing for a tree peony—and as of bloom season 22 is well past my waist with even more.
 It seems to ask for nothing but a spot in the sun, and every part of the plant is beautiful, from the fine-textured leaves to the flower buds (all with delicate hints of red).

-Seed for P. ostii is hard to find, says Tony, so sometimes it’s sold out–but the latest stash of seed got sown some time ago in the Plant Delights greenhouses, in hopes of offering it again in the January 2016 catalog.
+Seed for P. ostii is hard to find, says Tony, so sometimes it’s sold out–but then another stash of seed is scored and gets sown in the Plant Delights greenhouses, in hopes of offering it again in the next catalog, a January later.

-“Emphasis on hope,” said Tony in 2015, who hoped the seedlings got the memo stating the January target date, and marked their calendars–which they did, thankfully.
+“Emphasis on hope,” said Tony back in 2015, who hoped the seedlings got the memo stating the January target date, and marked their calendars–which they did, thankfully, that year.
 Mission accomplished.